happycollision/testing-vue/README.md

 The DataTable component itself takes a "data down, actions up" approach to the manipulation.
 The data is displayed as is and any mutation is actually handled elsewhere via catching the component's `$emit` calls.
 This keeps the component a little more generic.
 However, this component should not be considered all that generic (see the ["Should be more generic"](#should-be-more-generic) section of the Retrospective below for the reason why).

-Styling inside the component is *mostly* handled through functional CSS provided by Tailwind.css.
+Styling inside the component is _mostly_ handled through functional CSS provided by Tailwind.css.
 It is a fantastic project and has helped me immensely in all of my prototyping projects lately.
 This does not demonstrate my knowledge of CSS files directly, but you cannot really use a functional CSS approach without knowing what styles the classes invoke anyway.
 This is a tradeoff I was willing to make, and I doubt would put my knowledge of CSS in question.

 However, I did use a **brand new css property** that I didn't know existed for this project.
 That actually was added to the bottom of the DataTable component as a style rule: `text-overflow: ellipsis`.
 I didn't know this existed before this project, and it allowed me to give a little extra room for more important elements in the table.
 (I assumed for this project that the ID field is not important information for a theoretical end user.)

+## Deployment Method

+As stated, I wanted to use Github Pages from the start.
+I have created many one-off deployment scripts for other projects in the past, but my favorites have been simple shell scripts.
+This particular one (called simply `deploy` in the root directory of this repo) was borrowed from a Jekyll project I maintain.
+Some slight alterations and it is good to go.

+Since I am the one doing the deployment, and I know that I'll have access to a terminal and bash, a simple bash script will do.
+The script runs `npm run build` first.
+That step includes a patch I built for the seemingly broken `vue.config.js` options.
+It is housed in the `npm-scripts` folder and is run automatically after `build`.

+Next the shell script checks out a new branch, wipes out all non-essential files, and pushes the built files up to Github.

+I don't yet know much about publishing Vue components as standalone packages on NPM as I have done with Angular, Ember, and some simple utilities, so I left it as is.
+In the future I may explore publishing this component if it ever becomes robust and generic enough to be useful.

 ## Retrospective